Flamingo-tech/Open_Duco/README.md

 # Open_Duco
 Opensource firmware and hardware for Duco  Ventilation Boxes

 Since I'm not happy with the functionallity of the Duco DucoBox Silent 400 m3/h I'm making an opensource version.
-(The general Quallity of these duco boxes is verry high and I would advice them to everyone) But for a tech savy nerd not tech enough.
+(The general Quallity of these duco boxes is verry high and I would recommend them to everyone) But for a tech savy nerd not tech enough.

 Goals of the project:
  - Measure Humidity on every air duct.